There are plenty of people who successfully made a career change at the age of 40 or above:

 The Duncan Hines cake products you see in the grocery store are a good example.
 Hines did not write his first food guide until age 55 and he did not license his name for cake mixes until age 73.

 Samuel L. Jackson made a career change and starred alongside John Travolta in Pulp Fiction at the age of 46.

 Ray Kroc was age 59 when he bought his first McDonald’s.

 And Sam Walton opened his first Wal-Mart at the age of 44.

-There are a flood of amazing reasons to make a career change at 40.
+There is a flood of amazing reasons to get a new career at 40.
 Heck, you could argue the benefits of making a career change at any age.
 However, there is something a little different about making a career change at 40.

 When you are 40, you probably have lots of “responsibilities” that come into the decision-making process.
 What do I mean by responsibilities, you ask?

 Responsibilities tend to be our fears and self-doubt wrapped in a bow of logic and reason.
 You may say to yourself: